 - To use a tool, hold down the corresponding mouse button and move the mouse.

 - When you click the window tool, a menu opens with some preset window levels.
 If you don’t want one of the preset window levels, just use your mouse to manually set the window center and width.
 As you adjust, the window width and center are shown in the bottom right corner.
 The window level can be reset to default using the reset tool, although the scale and center of the image will also be reset.

-- The cursor tool does two things: when you click on a point in one panel, it shows the matching point in the other panel.
+- The cursor tool does two things: when you click on a point in one panel, it shows the matching point in the other panels.
 In addition, the image value at the clicked point is also shown on the bottom of the panel (this would be the attenuation coefficient in HU for all CT images)

 - The MPR tool can be very useful for the thin-section CTA and head CT images!
 It toggles between axial, sagittal, and coronal reformations.
 You can drag/drop the same series to both panels, MPR one to the orientation you like, and then use the cursor tool to see the same point on different orientations.